 Track engagement and completion rates, and take appropriate action

-TestGorilla allows for the inclusion of up to five tests which are usually about ten minutes each, so the assessments are usually completed in under an hour.
+TestGorilla allows you to include up to five tests, which usually take around ten minutes each, so an assessment is usually completed in less than an hour.
 But if you choose to add custom questions or use custom tests, the assessment could be much longer.
-This might make sense in later hiring stages, but it will be less effective at the top of the hiring funnel.
+This may make sense in later hiring stages, but it will be less effective at the top of the hiring funnel.

 Decide how much weight to give test results

-You should decide how big a factor test results will be in your ultimate decision upfront.
-It is likely you will base your hiring decision on other factors in addition to the results of the tests.
+You should decide upfront how big a factor the test results will be in your ultimate decision.
+You will likely base your hiring decision on other factors in addition to the results of the tests.
 For example, almost all employers invite candidates to at least one interview before making a job offer.
 Some ask candidates to complete a paid trial project as well.

 In order to ensure objectivity, the weight given to each of these factors should be determined from the start so that some elements of the process aren't subjectively given more weight because the team wants a certain candidate to come out on top.